10 Cognitive Biases to Avoid When Selecting Software Vendors

 Did you make sourdough during the COVID - 19 Lockdown?
 If so, you may have succumbed to the bandwagon effect.
 This is a phenomenon in which people do something because they see other people doing it.
 In software evaluation, this may show up as buying whatever your competitors are using, even if it’s not the right product for your business.

-How do you avoid these biases, and make the best software decisions for your business?
+How do you avoid these biases, and choose the best software vendors for your business?

 If you are aware of these biases and are ready to let them go, Olive is the tool for you.
-Olive is the best software evaluation platform available today.
-Olive is efficient and free of bias, revolutionizing the process of buying and selling technology and delivers the value you would get from a digital consultant.
+Olive is an end-to-end technology sourcing platform.
+Olive can take the role of a consultant, or enhance the output from your existing technology partners.
+Olive's platform simplifies the software evaluation process, getting you to a solution faster than a traditional RFP.
+It is is efficient and free of bias, revolutionizing the process of sourcing technology and delivers the value you would get from an IT consultant.

 Everything we do here at Olive is without bias.
 We make decisions based on facts, not opinions, and pass this down to our customers.